 - you have been considering remodeling your kitchen for a few years

-That’s our scenario- a completely remodeled kitchen by Thanksgiving.
+That’s our scenario- a completely remodeled kitchen by the Baby Shower.
 When should you get started on this journey?
-Let’s work backward:
+Let’s work backwards:

-- SIGN CONTRACT: June 15, cabinetry usually takes 5-8 weeks to receive once an order has been placed, we can’t order cabinets until a contract has been signed.
-Cabinets don’t need to arrive on the first day of work, but order times can change quickly, and we don’t want surprises or delays
+- SIGN CONTRACT: May 29th (6 weeks before starting), cabinetry usually takes 6-8 weeks to receive once an order has been placed and we can’t order cabinets until a contract has been signed.
+Cabinets don’t need to arrive on the first day of work, but order times can change quickly, and we don’t want surprises or delays.
+There are also lots of other logistical details to get started on and a permit needs to be procured.

-- PHASE II (CD Process): May 1, assuming it takes 6 weeks +/- to refine the project design, select every material, get input from trade experts and meet with you 3-5 times to ensure the project is going to be exactly what you want
+- PHASE II (CD Process): April 27th, assuming it takes 5 weeks +/- to refine the project design, select every material, get input from trade experts and meet with you 3-5 times to ensure the project is going to be exactly what you want.
+If your schedule does not allow you to spend this amount of time on the project, this time period will stretch.

-- PHASE I (CaseStudy®): April 1, let’s give ourselves 4 weeks to document the existing space, develop 3 unique design concepts, prepare budgeting and time frames, and review it all with you
+- PHASE I (CaseStudy®): March 9th, let’s give ourselves 7 weeks to document the existing space, develop 3 unique design concepts, prepare budgeting, develop time frames, review it all with you, and refine based on your feedback

 There you go.
-If you want to be entertaining in your new kitchen this Thanksgiving, you should be entering into a process by April 1st.
+If you want to be enjoying your new kitchen in time for a Baby Shower, you should be entering into a process by March 9th.
 Can these times vary?
 Of course, they can, in both directions (faster or slower).
 Just be realistic about your time and ability to focus on the project.
 Life gets in the way- kids in school, a big project at work, travel, etc. and this can make it hard to keep to a schedule.
-Again, this is time well spent.
+Spring is a busy season for remodeling and some of these time frames might stretch out based on who you are working with.
+This is time well spent.
 Explore options, examine different materials, be confident in your decisions.
 Take the time to fully explore and develop the project.
 You’ll be glad you did.